 6. Make hellos and goodbyes simple.

 Don’t make a big to-do when you leave — or when you come home.
-If you want the routine to feel normal, calm, and like no big deal to your pet, you have to act that way.
-While it can be hard not to pile on the pets, give them a big hug, or shed tears that first morning, keep the morning as consistent as possible.
+If you want the routine to feel normal, stress free, and like no big deal to your pet, you have to act that way.
+While it can be hard as pet owners to not pile on the pets, give them a big hug, or shed tears that first morning, keep the morning as consistent as possible.
 Feed or walk them, give them their toys, close their kennel, and head out — no huge amounts of emotion or enthusiasm necessary.

 7. Watch for signs of problems.

 Despite all the work you put in, there’s still a chance your pet has a hard time with all the changes.
-If you see signs of excessive anxiety — like shaking, pacing, chewing on furniture, or barking more than normal, make sure you contact your vet as soon as possible.
+If you see signs of excessive anxiety or stress — like shaking, pacing, chewing on furniture, or barking more than normal, make sure you contact your vet as soon as possible.
+Some vets even specialize as a veterinary behaviorist and are experts in cat and dog behavior.
 They can help you troubleshoot and aid your furry friend.